-When the terms the "Company" or "its" are used in this report, unless the context otherwise requires, those terms are being used to refer to Calyxt, Inc. When the term "Cellectis," is used, it is being used to refer to Cellectis S.A., the Company's majority stockholder.
+When the terms the "Company" or "its" are used in this report, unless the context otherwise requires, those terms are being used to refer to Calyxt, Inc. When the term "Cellectis," is used, it is being used to refer to Cellectis S.A., the Company's largest stockholder and the former majority owner of its common stock.
 Cellectis is a clinical-stage biotechnology company employing its core proprietary technologies to develop best-in-class products in the field of immuno-oncology.

 The Company owns the names PlantSpring, BioFactory, Plant Cell Matrix, and the abbreviation PCM.
-The Company also owns the trademarks Calyxt[®] and Calyno[®] and owns or licenses other trademarks, trade names, and service marks appearing in this Quarterly Report on Form 10-Q. The names and trademarks Cellectis[®] and TALEN[®], along with any other trademarks, trade names, and service marks of Cellectis appearing in the Company's Annual Report on Form 10-K are the property of Cellectis.
+The Company also owns the trademarks Calyxt® and Calyno® and owns or licenses other trademarks, trade names, and service marks appearing in this Quarterly Report on Form 10-Q. The names and trademarks Cellectis® and TALEN®, along with any other trademarks, trade names, and service marks of Cellectis appearing in the Company's Annual Report on Form 10-K are the property of Cellectis.
 This Quarterly Report on Form 10-Q may contain additional trade names, trademarks, and service marks belonging to other companies.
 The Company does not intend its use or display of other parties' trademarks, trade names, or service marks to imply, and such use or display should not be construed to imply a relationship with, or endorsement or sponsorship of these other parties.